sparkbox/cachebust/README.md

     -s, --source [files]  source file(s) to be fingerprinted; comma seperated file list -t, --target [files]  target file(s), template files that need the fingerprinted asset file names; comma seperated file list
     -r, --restore         copies the backup file(s) back to the original; backup file(s) are removed.
+    -n, --no-backup       Warning: this will not generate the manifest file.
+This is only to be used on PRODUCTION servers or under version control.
+This is descructive!
     -h, --help            output usage information

 Ensure that the file lists for `-s` or `--source` and `-t` and `--target` are comma seperated.